With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreWalter B Jones Center is one of mental health facilities in Greenville, North Carolina, located at 2577 West 5th Street, 27834 zip code.
-Walter B Jones Center provides residential treatment and hospital inpatient treatment.
-Walter B Jones Center provides psychotropic medication, individual psychotherapy and group therapy to seniors 65 or older, adults and young adults.
-Walter B Jones Center also supports people with traumatic brain injury, veterans and people with PTSD.
-Additional services provided at Walter B Jones Center include family psychoeducation, illness management and recovery and psychosocial rehabilitation services.
+Learn MoreWalter B Jones Center is a mental health clinic in Greenville, North Carolina, located at 2577 West 5th Street, 27834.
+Walter B Jones Center offers hospital inpatient treatment and residential treatment.
+Walter B Jones Center provides activity therapy, individual psychotherapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Walter B Jones Center also supports people with serious mental illness, people with trauma and people with traumatic brain injury.
+Some other services provided by Walter B Jones Center include housing services, family psychoeducation and case management.

 Learn MoreAmani Residential is a mental health center in Williamston, North Carolina, located at 105 Roberson Drive, 27892 zip code.
 Amani Residential provides residential treatment.
-Amani Residential offers cognitive behavioral therapy, behavior modification and trauma therapy to children / adolescents.
-Amani Residential also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Amani Residential offers trauma therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Amani Residential also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
 More services available at Amani Residential include case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.